Excision-Mail/Excision-Mail/README.md

 #### Full featured email server with modern encryption standards enforced

-* Full encryption support, using `mta-sts`.
 * All connections are TLS enforced, including `pop3s`, `imaps`, `smtps`.
   * `smtp` and `sieve` are **STARTTLS** with enforced TLS escalation.
   * Insecure versions of `pop3` and `imap` are disabled for additional security.
 * **OpenPGP** and **GnuPG** *Web Key Service* and *Web Key Directory* support for automatic publishing of public keys.
   * Server only contains public keys of user, so encrypted emails can only be decrypted by the user.
+* `mta-sts` for fully encrypted email transfer channels.
 * Email subsystem separate from base operating system and managed by non-privileged account.
   * Useful in case of a compromised user account.
-* Effecient deferral of spam with native [spamd(8)](https://www.openbsd.org/spamd/).
 * Spam classification and automatic learning using [Rspamd](https://rspamd.com).
 * Server side filtering support and filter management using `managesieve`.
 * Email stored in **maildir** format for easy server side management.
-* Mozilla auto-configuration manager for thunderbird and other opensource clients.
+* Mozilla auto-configuration for thunderbird and other opensource clients.

 #### Flexible server and user management system